elsbels64/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - two pages. a page for logging in and a page for playing the game.
+- **HTML** - Two pages.
+One page for logging in and another page for playing the game.
-- **CSS** - nice color scheme. button highlighting during play. make it so the website works on different screen sizes.
+- **CSS** - a nice color scheme. button highlighting during play. make it so the website works on different screen sizes.
-- **React** - Login.
-Bottons will update the users choice, flip button, and route between pages.
+- **React** - Bottons will update the users choice, flip the cards, and route between pages.
 - **Service** - Endpoints for: logging in, switching between higher and lower, calculating score, and storing/retrieving scores.
-Third party call to get the next card in the deck
+Third party call to get a deck of cards.
-- **DB/Login** - Securely store usernames, passwords, and highscores.
+- **DB/Login** - Securely store usernames, passwords.
 Logs in and registers the user.
 The user can't play unless they are logged in.
+Also store user scores
 - **WebSocket** - Users' scores are sent to other players from the server in realtime.

 ## 🚀 AWS deliverable